thedude0606/manusoptions/PROGRESS.md

 - Resolved: Contract key normalization mismatch between streaming data and DataFrame rows

 ## Next Steps

+1. Integrate enhanced recommendation engine with dashboard UI
-1. Test real-time updates with various symbols
+2. Test real-time updates with various symbols
-2. Create tests to validate the changes
+3. Create tests to validate the changes
-3. Optimize performance for multi-timeframe calculations if needed
+4. Optimize performance for multi-timeframe calculations if needed
-4. Continue updating documentation to reflect the new functionality
+5. Continue updating documentation to reflect the new functionality
-5. Consider adding visual indicators for fields that have been updated via streaming data
+6. Add visual indicators for fields that have been updated via streaming data
-6. Implement caching for normalized contract keys to improve performance
+7. Implement caching for normalized contract keys to improve performance